brendancopley/git-blame/README.md

-# git-blame
 # Git Blame - CLI Tool (`gb`)

 `Git Blame (gb)` is a powerful CLI tool that helps you analyze the top contributors to any file in a Git repository.
-This tool automates the `git blame` command while providing enhanced features such as contributor rankings, Git blame ignore file setup, and color-coded output for improved readability.
+This tool automates the `git blame` command and provides enhanced features such as contributor rankings, commit timestamps, and support for both Linux and macOS.

 ## Features
 - **Top Contributors:** Analyze the top contributors to any file in a Git repository.
-- **Color-Coded Output:** Errors and success messages are color-coded for better clarity.
-- **Git Blame Ignore File Setup:** Automatically sets up `.git-blame-ignore-revs` on the first run.
+- **Commit Timestamp:** Display the most recent commit date for each contributor.
+- **Cross-Platform:** Supports both Linux and macOS for timestamp conversion.
 - **Flexible Input:** Allows input either through command-line arguments or interactive prompts.
 - **Configurable Output:** Customize the number of top contributors to display.

 ## Installation

 ### Prerequisites: